Does Alumawood or Aluminum Patio Covers Rust?

 After the cleaning and without further effort, the mold remained on the bolts and washers.

-Upon further examination, we concluded no rust, but the mold penetrated the paint on the bolt and washer.
-This paint used on the bolts and washer is a different type of paint than the rest of the structure and is porous.
+Upon further examination, we concluded that there was no rust, but the mold penetrated the paint on the bolt and washer.
+The paint used on the bolts and washers is a different type of paint than the rest of the structure and is porous.

 How does this happen?